Case Study – Daniel’s Conversion Claim

 STEP 2 – Daniel Forms A Strategy

-Daniel decides on a strategy for his goal.
+Daniel gets training on litigation to decide on a strategy to meet his goal.
 His strategy is to avoid common pro se mistakes so he can make it to a jury trial.
 After taking a course on research, he now knows that he has a claim for extortion and conversion.

-STEP 3 – Daniel Makes Good Use Of Laws
+STEP 3 – Daniel Makes Good Use Of Case Law

-After taking a course on legal research and using Counts, Daniel searches Laws.
+After taking a course on legal research and analyzing the elements of his case, Daniel searches his state’s case law.
 There he finds appellate cases with similar claims and defenses to those in his case.
 He knows he’s going in the right direction.

 STEP 4 – Daniel Presses His Case